 Interest Rate Futures Contracts and Options on Interest Rate Futures Contracts.
 Bond prices are established in both the cash market and the futures market.
 In the cash market, bonds are purchased and sold with payment for the full purchase price of the bond being made in cash, generally within five business days after the trade.
 In the futures market, a contract is made to purchase or sell a bond in the future for a set price on a certain date.
 Historically, the prices for bonds established in the futures markets have tended to move generally in the aggregate in concert with the cash market prices and have maintained fairly predictable relationships.
 Accordingly, a Fund may use interest rate futures contracts as a defense, or hedge, against anticipated interest rate changes.
-A Fund presently could accomplish a similar result to that which it hopes to achieve through the use of interest rate futures contracts by selling bonds with long maturities and investing in bonds with short maturities when interest rates are expected to decline.
+A Fund presently could accomplish a similar result to that which it hopes to achieve through the use of interest rate futures contracts by selling bonds with long maturities and investing in bonds with short maturities when interest rates are expected to increase, or conversely, selling bonds with short maturities and investing in bonds with long maturities when interest rates are expected to decline.
 However, because of the liquidity that is often available in the futures market, the protection is more likely to be achieved, perhaps at a lower cost and without changing the rate of interest being earned by a Fund, through using futures contracts.

 Interest rate futures contracts are traded in an auction environment on the floors of several exchanges and must be executed through a futures commission merchant ("FCM"), which is a brokerage firm that is a member of the relevant contract market.
 Each exchange guarantees performance under contract provisions through a clearing corporation, a nonprofit organization managed by the exchange membership.
 A public market exists in futures contracts covering various financial instruments including long-term U.S. Treasury Bonds and Notes; GNMA modified pass-through mortgage backed securities; three-month U.S. Treasury Bills; and ninety-day commercial paper.
 The Fund may also invest in exchange-traded Eurodollar contracts, which are interest rate futures on the forward level of LIBOR.
-These contracts are generally considered liquid securities and trade on the

-Chicago Mercantile Exchange.
+These contracts are generally considered liquid securities and trade on the Chicago Mercantile Exchange.
 Such Eurodollar contracts are generally used to "lock-in" or hedge the future level of short-term rates.
 A Fund may trade in any interest rate futures contracts for which there exists a public market, including, without limitation, the foregoing instruments.